-The Sunset Carnegie Library, designed by architect Gustave Albert Lansburgh in the Classical Revival style, was the fifth of seven Carnegie branch libraries built in San Francisco.
+The Sunset Carnegie Library was designed by architect Gustave Albert Lansburgh in the Classical Revival style.
+Lansburgh designed three other Carnegie branch libraries in San Francisco: Chinatown, Mission and Presidio.

-Lansburgh drew two plans, one rectangular with interior stairs much like Mission and Noe Valley, the other octagonal.
+Lansburgh drew two plans for the Sunset branch, one rectangular with interior stairs much like Mission and Noe Valley, the other octagonal.
 The octagonal was judged "quite impossible" and the other plan approved with slight revision.

 In this version of the Classical Revival, the central entrance is recessed within a loggia formed by three tall round arches supported by two segmented Corinthian columns and two pilasters.
 Names of authors, many Western, are inscribed under the sills of recessed arched windows.

 The Sunset branch was the fifth of seven Carnegie branch libraries built in San Francisco.
 All seven buildings still function as libraries (see map).